Litharge/realtrends/README.md

 list of terms increasing in search magnitude, which the algorithm runs up until a term of comparable, but less, search magnitude is found

+The first item in the ladder must have very few but nonzero searches in the given period.
+The ladder must run up to the point that the last item in the ladder is searched at least ~1/10th as much as the term being investigated.

 The exact terms in the ladder is not important.
 But using population centres gives a reliable estimate of relative magnitudes because we know their populations and the number of searches is going to be in some way proportional